NathanBuiPDX/CS465P/README.md

 # Full Stack Homework

 In this repo, you will find starter files for the homework assignments for Full Stack.
-Check the class D2L or Drive for more details on each assignment.
+Check the Canvas classroom for more details on each assignment.

+## Homework 1 - Setup

+This are the setup intructions for setting up your private homework repository.

-## Homework 1 - HTML, CSS, and Accessibility
+## Homework 2 - HTML, Accessibility, CSS, and Bootstrap

 The exercises in this assignment are:

 1. Cards exercise
 2. Navbar exercise
 3. Form exercise

-## Homework 2 - CSS Layout and Bootstrap

-The exercises in this assignment are:

-1. Flexbox exercise
-2. Flexbox exercise
-3. CSS Grid exercise
 4. Bootstrap Grid exercise
 5. Bootstrap Form exercise